althafabdulraheem/Calculator-App/README.md

 # Calculator-App
-A simple calculator app using react native
+A simple calculator expo app using react native